Director of The Jaguar Path

 Meghan brings over a decade of experience in yoga administration and education administration to the Jaguar Path, including three years serving on Kripalu’s Senior Leadership Team as Executive Assistant to the CEO.
 She has held roles at yoga studios in management and communications, in addition to being a yoga teacher herself.
 Meghan holds a Master's Degree from the Harvard Graduate School of Education and is a proud graduate of the Jaguar Path’s training in yoga & shamanism.
-She has experienced profound healing along her path through these teachings and ancient technologies.
-Meghan is delighted to serve as the Jaguar Path’s Director of Community Development and looks forward to connecting.
+She has experienced profound healing along her path through these teachings and ancient technologies and is honored to help share them with the world.

 Guest Teacher, Dean Kripalu School of Yoga